When it comes to retirement in Beverley, the saver in you may not allow you to spend.

 Another way of spending to increase enjoyment is by helping those in need.
 A 2015 report from Merrill Lynch revealed that giving, whether through volunteering or financially, can contribute to a more rewarding retirement.
 The survey found that 70 percent of retirees cited generosity as a significant source of well-being in retirement.

-The survey further revealed that retirees were three times more likely to feel happier from helping those in need, as opposed to spending on their themselves.
+The survey further revealed that retirees were three times more likely to feel happier from helping those in need, as opposed to spending on themselves.
+So step out and experience life, help out or start a fundraiser for your favourite charity, or support those going through difficult times by answering calls to a helpline – you will have new experiences, meet new people and even learn new skills.
 Charities in Beverley that you get involved with include Beverley Community Lift and Beverley Consolidated Charity.

 Spending and investing at the same time